 Hiding during a thunderstorm is negatively reinforced since it reduces fear.
 Likewise, soliciting petting from the owner is negatively reinforced since it reduces fear.
 Yes, your dog will seek you out to ask for comfort when frightened, just as he will attempt to hide, since both behaviours work to reduce fear!

 So, many dog trainers will pet their frightened dog to good effect.
 However, they may be hesitant to recommend this procedure to someone who’s not so used to reading their dog and changing their own behaviour.

-- The animal is really frightened, seeks attention and gets petting, which under normal conditions reduces arousal and feels really nice.
+- Situation 1) The animal is really frightened, seeks attention and gets petted, which under normal conditions reduces arousal and feels really nice.
 But if the animal is too fearful, it could be that this effect is not achieved and high arousal is maintained.
-If petting no longer “works”, the animal is not being reinforced.
+If petting no longer “works”, the animal is no longer being reinforced.

 Incidentally, with the same reasoning, animals may learn to fear wonderful treats, too.

 During a fireworks display, there’s typically more or less continuous sound, whereas during thunderstorms, annoying visual and auditory stimuli are less frequent.

 I would thus expect that the risk of inadvertent respondent conditioning resulting in petting-increasing-fear would be higher during fireworks than during thunderstorms (unless the animal is fearful of the changes in barometric pressure or electrical discharges which may be a lot more continuous).